18 Weeks Pregnant

 As your baby’s bones ossify, or harden, the legs are affected first.
 The bones in the inner ears also harden, and your baby’s hearing becomes much more acute.
 You’ll find that your baby starts to kick and react to loud sounds as the part of the brain that sends and receives nerve signals develops.
 At 5 ½ inches long and weighing 5.25 ounces, your baby’s growth slows during this week, and will remain slow for several weeks to come.
 The baby is moving around, doing things such as crossing their legs, bending their limbs and joints, and doing somersaults.
 If you’re having a girl, during this week her uterus and fallopian tubes will form and move into the correct positions.

 Pregnancy Week 18 Tips

-If this is your first pregnancy and your anxiety levels are because you are waiting for movements or signals from your baby, try to relax.
-Most women do not feel their baby’s movements until it’s a bit bigger.
+If this is your first pregnancy and your anxiety levels are high because you are waiting for movements or signals from your baby, try to relax.
+Most women do not feel their baby’s movements until the baby has gotten a bit bigger.
 By strict definition, fetal movement is not expected until 23 weeks, but many women feel it sooner.
 As the following weeks come and go, you will start to feel little kicks and turns as your baby becomes bigger and more active.
 Next is pregnancy at 19 weeks.